djconner0/AutoRegister/README.md

 # AutoRegister

 This is a simple Python script that logs in and pushes a button.
+I don't have a way to test on Mac, but I imagine it's similar to a Linux boot.

 ## Getting Started